sysvii/sysvii.github.io/content/_index.md

  * And [You](https://love-live.fandom.com/wiki/You_Watanabe) <!-- best girl --> too,
      for spending your time & data to see, read, wish you didn't then laugh at this meta text.

-Also shout outs to some cool people
+Also shout outs to some cool people:

  * Might be wondering _"damn that's a cool pfp"_ that was by the great [@bugpip_](https://twitter.com/bugpup_)